 Searching for housing

-You can begin by going to the off-campus living website - particularly the listings section.
+You can begin by going to the off-campus living website.
 There you will find a number of websites that allow you to search for housing in Truro/Bible Hill.

 1. Browsing through the listings and select at least 5 places.